OWASP/www-staff/projects/201912-Blackhat-London.md

 * Agreement

 ## Creative
-* WIA 25 minute talk???
-Andra

 * Postcards to promote Global AppSec Dublin and San Francisco 2020
-* $50.00 off conference ticket for Global AppSec Events
+* Discount code for conference ticket for Global AppSec Events
 * Solicit "NEW" CFP and CFT papers for global events.
-* Business cards from Kelly for Corporate sponsorship packages
+* Business cards or consolidated card with staff contact information. ie. Kelly for Corporate sponsorship packages
-* Flyers on the new available Corporate packages
+* Promote New Website
-* Ask Sibah if she knows of printer and SWAG distributor in London to use and avoid customs.
+* DONE -  Sibah if she knows of printer and SWAG distributor in London to use and avoid customs.